sderev/wslshot/README.md

 ## Integration in Vim

-If `wslshot` is in your PATH (this is by default if you installed it with `pipx`), you can easily call it with a shebang command.
+If `wslshot` is in your PATH, you can easily call it with a shebang command.

 ```vim
 :.!wslshot